tatacsd/pass-in-backend-node/README.md

 # Pass in

+//API -> Application Programming Interface
+// It will be accessed by the front-end application

 This application serves as a tool for managing event participants in person.
 Its functionality includes:

 Allowing the manager to create new events.